nuclearsilo583/ze_deadcore_s7f2-Knightmare-stage-stripper/README.md

 # Version 1.6 on master
 Added new stage: Error .
 Install new music sound for best experience

-What's new on this stage (Install stripper to find by your self)
+What's new on this stage (Install stripper to find out by yourself)

 # v1.5 version